Skip to content

 Subcommands:

-• delete — Delete an existing branch and propagate the deletion to remotes on the next push
+• delete — Delete an existing bookmark and propagate the deletion to remotes on the next push

-• forget — Forget everything about a branch, including its local and remote targets
+• forget — Forget everything about a bookmark, including its local and remote targets

-• list — List branches and their targets
+• list — List bookmarks and their targets

-• rename — Rename old branch name to new branch name
+• rename — Rename old bookmark name to new bookmark name

-• set — Update an existing branch to point to a certain commit
+• set — Create or update a bookmark to point to a certain commit

-• track — Start tracking given remote branches
+• track — Start tracking given remote bookmarks

-• untrack — Stop tracking given remote branches
+• untrack — Stop tracking given remote bookmarks

 Arguments: